scanner-research/scanner/docs/guide/walkthrough.rst

 Reading data with stored streams
 --------------------------------
-Inputs and outputs to Scanner applications are represented as streams of data, called :py:class:`~scannerpy.storage.StoredStream` s.
+Inputs and outputs to Scanner applications are represented as streams of data, called :py:class:`~scannerpy.storage.StoredStream` s (check out the :ref:`stored-streams` guide for more information).
 Scanner has built-in support for videos, audio, lists of binary data, sequences of files, and SQL databases.
 For example, let's create a stream representing a video:

 .. code-block:: python

    input_stream = NamedVideoStream(sc, 'sample-clip', path='sample-clip.mp4')

 :py:class:`~scannerpy.storage.NamedVideoStream` is a stream that stores data in Scanner's internal database format.
-In this case, we stored the data under the name 'sample-clip' for the video file 'sample-clip.mp4'.
+In this case, we stored the data under the name :code:`sample-clip` for the video file :code:`sample-clip.mp4`.

 Since Scanner was built specifically for processing video, it has specialized support for fast access to frames in videos, even under random access patterns.
 In order to provide this functionality, Scanner first needs to analyze the video to build an index on the video.
 This index is built when a :py:class:`~scannerpy.storage.NamedVideoStream` is first accessed.
 By default, Scanner copies the video data to Scanner's internal database (located at :code:`~/.scanner/db` by default).
 However, Scanner can also read videos without copying them using the :code:`inplace` flag: